AtishayJain-AJ/AtishayJain-AJ.github.io/_pages/about.md

 My research interests lie the interestion of bioinformatics and machine learning.
 I have been particulary interested in the applications of machine learning in various domains, but I have started leaning towards solving important healthcare problems.
 I believe that machine learning will play an major role in transforming healthcare in the years to come.

-To know more about my research, please look at my research projects and publications.
+To know more about my research, please look at my CV and publications.